 26. Create Latte Art

 Baristas never fail to amaze me each time they hand me a cappuccino that’s topped with a heart, flower or some other creative design.
-Being a restaurant owner who has a commercial espresso machine, I can promise you that you’ll be drinking A LOT of espressos while you learn.
+Nonetheless, being a restaurant owner who has a commercial espresso machine, I can promise you that you’ll be drinking A LOT of espressos while you learn.
 It’s best to take a class, and be prepared for the coffee buzz.

 27. Make and Bottle Your Own Wine